Guil02/wittkowskiAlgorithm/README.md

 This project currently only contains a Gui that reads in and prints a provided csv file using opencsv.

 ## usage
-A main method is provided in org.guil.main. run that and the program will start.
+A main method is provided in org.guil.main run that and the program will start.

 ## authors
 * **Guillaume Bams** - *Bsc DSAI student* - [Guillaume](https://github.com/Guil02) - *Lead Developer*